ohscar/rmalloc/doc/paper/simulating-locking.rst

 .. figure:: graphics/result-soffice-macro-histogram-0-1000.png
    :scale: 50%

    :label:`appendixhistogram01000` This shows the number of objects within a specific lifetime.
-Short-lived objects dominates.
+Short-lived objects dominate.

 By removing the short-lived objects, we can get a better understanding of the distribution of the other objects in Figure :ref:`appendixhistogram10100`.